Q: How can people cope with depression and anxiety due to Covid-19?

 Q: How long can respiratory droplets last?
 Is it true that one minute of loud talking can generate enough droplets to linger for 8 minutes?

 A: Maybe, there was a study recently about this, but we are not completely sure about this information.
-We are sure that sneezing and coughing carry much more droplets.
+We are sure that sneezing and coughing carry many more droplets.

 Q: Is it safe to engage in outdoor activities?

-Q: Is Covid-19 the second highest cause of death in the United States?
+Q: Is Covid-19 the third-highest cause of death in the United States?

 A: Yes, coronavirus has become one of the highest causes of death in the United States.